glycerine/reflect_not_random_synctest/README.md

 reflect_not_random_synctest
 ===========================

-I noticed that under the go 1.24.3 testing/synctest, there is a small randomization failure in reflect.Select.
+I noticed that under the go 1.24.3 GOEXPERIMENT=synctest version of testing/synctest, there is a small randomization failure in reflect.Select.

 The first call to reflect.Select always